 Regis College honors without exception the laws of the city, state, and nation and expects its constituents to do the same.
 All members of the Regis College community are required to abide by the policy statement set forth herein.

-The College's alcohol policy is reviewed periodically in the context of Massachusetts law regarding alcohol consumption, the legal issues associated with alcohol-related accidents, and the College's concern that alcohol be consumed in a responsible, moderate, intelligent manner, in conformity with all pertinent laws.
-In outlining the alcohol policy, the College states unequivocally that alcohol may only be consumed by individuals who are twenty-one years of age or older.
-Failure to abide by this may result in dismissal from the College and or residence hall.
+The university's alcohol policy is reviewed periodically in the context of Massachusetts law regarding alcohol consumption, the legal issues associated with alcohol-related accidents, and the university's concern that alcohol be consumed in a responsible, moderate, intelligent manner, in conformity with all pertinent laws.
+In outlining the alcohol policy, the university states unequivocally that alcohol may only be consumed by individuals who are twenty-one years of age or older.
+Failure to abide by this may result in dismissal from the university and or residence hall.
 Regis College honors all federal, state, and local laws without exception.
-No member of the College community may be under the influence of alcohol.
+No member of the Regis community may be under the influence of alcohol.

 Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
 Low to moderate doses of alcohol increase the incidence of a wide variety of aggressive acts, including spouse and child abuse.
 Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person's ability to learn and remember information.
 Very high doses cause respiratory depression and death.
 If combined with other depressants of the central nervous system, much lower doses of alcohol will produce the effects just described.